riteofrenaissance/emerald-compass/README.md

-# 🧭 The 27 Principles: Emerald Compass
+# 🧭 The Emerald Compass

 **A Research-Backed Framework for Reshaping AI Interaction**